S.T.A.L.K.E.R.: Shadow of Chernobyl: Plot

 Shadow of Chernobyl offers 7 different endings based on the player's actions.
 The ending below is considered canon in the series.

 The game opens with lightning striking a vehicle, causing it to crash.
-The player character is the sole survivor and wakes up in a local black-market trader's bunker.
-The player suffers from amnesia and has only two clues to his identity.
-The first is a tattoo of the acronym "S.T.A.L.K.E.R." and the second is a PDA, with the entry "Kill Strelok".
-Sidorovich, the trader, gives them the nickname "Marked One".
+The unnamed protagonist is the sole survivor, and regains consciousness in the bunker of a local black marketer named Sidorovich.
+He is suffering from amnesia, and has only two clues to his identity.
+The first is a tattoo of the acronym "S.T.A.L.K.E.R." on his arm and the second is a PDA with the entry "Kill Strelok".
+Sidorovich nicknames the protagonist the "Marked One".
 The Marked One performs several tasks for Sidorovich as payment for saving his life.
 Through these missions and new contacts, the player discovers clues to Strelok's possible location.
-These bring them deeper into the Zone and provide more details about Strelok and his team.
-Along the way, the Marked One begins to have flashes of his lost memory.
+These bring the Marked One deeper into the Zone and provide more details about Strelok and his companions.

-To progress further into the Zone, the player must disable a device known as the Miracle Machine.
-This device is man-made and causes those within its range to lose their mind, becoming zombies.
+To progress further into the Zone, the player must disable a psionic device known as the Miracle Machine.
+The machine emits frequencies which cause those within its range to lose their minds, becoming zombies.
 While disabling the device, the Marked One finds a clue that leads to Doc, a member of Strelok's team.
 A trap injures the player, who is then rescued by Doc.
 He tells the Marked One about a monolithic artifact known as the Wish Granter, located at the center of the Zone.
-This artifact is sought after by all the factions and a group known as Monolith protects it.
-Doc also implies that the player is in fact Strelok, before departing.
+This artifact is sought after by most of the Zone's denizens and is guarded by a cult-like paramilitary group called Monolith.
+Doc also implies that the Marked One is in fact Strelok, before departing.